godbout/Scrolla.blahblah/README.md

 # The License

 no license.
-Scrolla is free. it's not open source because it's sharing private packages with [kindaVim](https://github.com/godbout/kindaVim.docs) and [Wooshy](https://github.com/godbout/Wooshy.docs). but maybe one day. but most probably never. (actually not true as a system has been put in place to release Scrolla open source in case of unwarranted death.)
+Scrolla is free. it's not open source because it's sharing private packages with [kindaVim](https://github.com/godbout/kindaVim.docs) and [Wooshy](https://github.com/godbout/Wooshy.docs). but maybe one day. but most probably never. (actually not true as a system has already been put in place to release Scrolla and the other apps open source in case of unwarranted death.)

 # The Docs